AndrewCzh/SDE-project/README.md

    - basic register/login page (Updated 3/23/2023)
    - randomly generates ingredients for different dishes (done)
    - select the ingredients in frontend (done)
-   - fix teh problem that only log in page can be shown on pythonanywhere (done)
+   - fix the problem that only log in page can be shown on pythonanywhere (done)
    - upload endpoints to the pythonanywhere(done)
    - select the cooking tool in frontend (done)
+   - add cooktool points into database
    - try to maek the frontend interface prettier
    - test if the game runs correctly (Plan to finish in the next few weeks)
    - collects money if finished